What is a rail bus?

 construction work to be carried out on the network.
 Sometimes they

-run due to technical problems that mean trains can't run
+run due to technical problems which means trains cannot run

 Auckland Transport is upgrading the stations and KiwiRail

 are substantially upgrading Auckland's rail network over the next